Wilderness Survival Kits for Kids: What to Include?

 While there are many different opinions about when you should let your child light a fire, carry a small knife, and venture into the outdoors alone, I'm keeping it simple.
 And yes, you can buy a ready-made survival kit that already includes many of these items.

-One thing to keep in mind, though, is that the items may be too small for kids' hands to properly grasp and hold on to.
+One thing to keep in mind, though, is that the items may be too small for kids' hands to grasp and hold.

-These recommendations are for "most" kids between the ages of seven and 11.
+These recommendations are for "most" kids ages 7 to 11.
 Kids older than 11 can probably handle a basic adult wilderness survival kit.
 One that's heavier and has more complex/potentially dangerous items, like a hatchet.

 Yet you know your child best.
 So if she is six-and-a-half and raring to get out hiking or foraging, go ahead and make her a kit.